top of page

 When Simpang Plugs In...

 I've spent a lot of time in schools where everyone is working incredibly hard but somehow, the big strategy still feels like it’s just... sitting there.
 In a folder.
-It isn't a lack of talent.
-You’ve got talent in spades.
-It’s just that the organisational noise gets so loud you can't hear the music anymore.
+Most leaders I talk to don't lack the answers; they’ve just found that the organisational noise has become too loud.

 When you plug in an external lens, things change.
 You start to see what you can actually stop doing.
 That’s the secret... momentum comes from the things you ignore, not just the things you add.
 It's about moving from a plan to a habit.